 Settlement Discussions Update

-The Company advises that as at 1 February, 2023 the High Court of Zimbabwe granted a default Order against the Minister of Mines & Mining Development relating to the release of the historic parcel of 129,400 carats of rough diamonds held in safe custody at the Reserve Bank of Zimbabwe (“Historic Parcel”).
-The signed High Court Order is expected in the coming days.
+The Company advised that as at 1 February 2023 the High Court of Zimbabwe granted a default Order against the Minister of Mines & Mining Development relating to the release of the historic parcel of 129,400 carats of rough diamonds held in safe custody at the Reserve Bank of Zimbabwe.

-This High Court Order should allow for the initiation of a lawful and transparent process for the release of the Historic Parcel into the Company’s possession to be independently cleaned and valued for the purpose of selling via a tender process.
-The final quality assortment of the Parcel will be determined when the stones are in the Company’s possession and can be independently cleaned and valued.
+The Company is pleased to announce that it is now in receipt of the signed and stamped High Court of Zimbabwe Order relating to the release of the historic parcel of 129,400 carats of rough diamonds held in safe custody at the Reserve Bank of Zimbabwe (‘Historic Parcel’) and will now commence the process for the initiation of a lawful and transparent process for the release of the Historic Parcel into the Company’s possession.

-Once these processes are finalised, the Company can refocus its attention back to other opportunities in Zimbabwe as previously announced.

 Market Abuse Regulation (MAR) Disclosure